Damally/RedshiftWorkshop/Lab4/README.md

 ```

-The following query will access tables **orders** and **lineitem** using Redshift Spectrum to access the data lake on S3 and will join with a customer table local on Redshift.
+The following query will access tables **orders** and **lineitem** using Amazon Redshift Spectrum to access the data lake on S3 and join with a customer table stored localy on Amazon Redshift.
 You can use either the view or directedly access the external table.
 Just make sure to reference the table with the schema spectrum.
-Notice the shema spectrum is qualified before the table names.
+Notice the schema spectrum is specified before the table names.

 ```SQL
 /* 12 */